TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/milestone3-codegen/questions.md

-# Milestone 3
+---
+layout: page
+title: "Milestone 3 FAQ"
+excerpt: "Milestone 3 FAQ"
+tags: ["assignment"]
+share: false
+---

 #### My menu entries keep disappearing

 This is due to a bug in one of the dependencies of Spoofax, which sometimes throws a `NullPointerException`.
 There is no known solution at the time, but for some people upgrading from Eclipse 4.2 to 4.3 decreased the problem occurrences.
 As a workaround, you can restart eclipse with *File->Restart*.
 Eclipse should restore all windows etc. and your menu should be complete again.

 #### My builder is applied to the unanalysed, non-desugared AST.
 How can it be applied to the analysed, desugared AST?